Shine beyond the classroom.

 Intramural Sports at Minnehaha Academy gives our students an opportunity to use their athletic talents during a break in the school day.
 Students enjoy participating in these sports: touch football, volleyball, basketball and softball.
 We play during activity periods on Tuesdays and Thursdays, and students are allowed to organize their own teams.
 Intramurals are a great chance for students to meet and make friends.
 It’s all about fun!

-Minnehaha Academy Jazz Bands provide the opportunity to play a variety of musical styles ranging from swing to Latin to rock.
+Minnehaha Academy Jazz Band provide the opportunity to play a variety of musical styles ranging from swing to Latin to rock.
 In addition to learning the fundamentals of playing in different styles, students learn the basics of improvisation.
 Any student enrolled in Concert Band or Symphonic Wind Ensemble is encouraged to participate.
-Minnehaha Academy currently has two jazz bands and placement is determined by audition.

-Both Jazz Ensembles rehearse Tuesdays and Thursdays 7:40 – 8:25 a.m., in the band room and chapel.
+The Jazz Ensembles rehearses in the band room and chapel.
 We perform for Homecoming Coronation, Fall Band Concert, Jazz Festival, Pop Concert and other special events throughout the school year.

 Group members lead and produce the school newspaper, yearbook and student-media website.
 They must be self-starters who can meet deadlines and work well independently and in teams.
 With advanced practice in writing, editing, photography and desktop publishing – as well as leadership, planning and project management – students gain real-world experience with many practical applications beyond high school.
 Although involvement with student publications is considered by colleges as an extracurricular activity, at Minnehaha it is also offered through elective classes.